 Loss of Eligibility

-The Financial Aid Office will attempt to notify students who have not maintained satisfactory academic progress through their VCCS email.
+The Financial Aid Office will attempt to notify students who have not maintained satisfactory academic (SAP) progress through their VCCS email.
 However, students are responsible for keeping track of their academic progress after each term.
 Failure to receive notice is not a valid reason to have financial aid reinstated or to have the appeal deadline extended.
-Students may appeal their financial aid suspension prior to the beginning of each term.
+Students may appeal their financial aid suspension prior to the designated deadline each term.

 Academic records of returning students for any academic term who are applying for financial aid are reviewed to determine whether they meet eligibility requirements for financial aid.
 Financial aid suspension should not be confused with academic suspension which is suspension from the College.
 Students on financial aid suspension may still attend the College but will no longer receive financial aid.

-Students who are placed on financial aid suspension are not reinstated until they meet minimum GPA and course completion rate standards for the number of credits attempted.
+Students who are placed on financial aid suspension are not reinstated until they meet the minimum SAP requirements, which include GPA and course completion rate standards for the number of credits attempted.
 It is the responsibility of the student to request that the financial aid staff review their academic progress.

 Appeal of Loss of Eligibility

 If students have mitigating circumstances, (i.e., death in family or personal illness) they may appeal suspension of financial aid.
-Students who appeal suspension should submit the Satisfactory Academic Progress Appeal Form, present a documented letter indicating reasons for not maintaining satisfactory academic progress and submit documentation that support circumstances and complete the Financial Literacy module through iGrad.
+Students who appeal suspension should submit the Satisfactory Academic Progress Appeal Form, present a documented letter indicating reasons for not maintaining satisfactory academic progress and submit documentation that support circumstances.
 Reinstated students must meet specific conditions to maintain eligibility for financial aid assistance.

 The Financial Aid Standards of Progress are subject to change.
-Please visit www.tncc.edu//finaid/ and click on Satisfactory Academic Progress for the most up-to-date information.
+Please visit Student Forms, under Financial Aid Forms select the Satisfactory Academic Progress pdf for the most up-to-date information.